Was this helpful?

 One of Passwarden’s prominent features is how easy it is to manage and use strong, unique passwords with it.
 However, that’s not the only benefit.
-Today, we’ll tell you how this password manager blocks this dangerous type of cyber attack that’s aimed at stealing (or “phishing”) your passwords.
+Today, we’ll tell you how this password manager blocks this dangerous type of cyber attack aimed at stealing (or “phishing”) your passwords.

-Phishing is at its core an illusion designed to trick you into giving away your login and password.
+Password phishing is at its core an illusion designed to trick you into giving away your login and password.
 A criminal sets up an evil twin of a popular website (e.g. social networks like Facebook, stores like Amazon, banking sites, etc.).
-Its purpose is to look identical enough to the original, so that visitors would try to sign in on this impostor site.
+Its purpose is to look identical enough to the original so that visitors would try to sign in on this impostor site.

-Naturally, once you enter your personal information on such a site, the hackers collect it and can then exploit at their pleasure.
-Some will use it in a straight-forward manner, e.g. to access your banking account and transfer funds.
+Naturally, once you enter your personal information on such a site, the hackers collect it and can then exploit it at their pleasure.
+Some will use it in a straightforward manner, e.g. to access your banking account and transfer funds.
 Others may be more discrete, setting up multi-layered schemes to conceal the fact of the data breach.
-The latter are generally more dangerous, since the more time a hacker has before the breach is detected - the more harm it can do.
+The latter are generally more dangerous since the more time a hacker has before the breach is detected - the more harm it can do.

 The thing about the link is that it’s always almost identical to the original, but something is a bit off.
 A wrong character here (facelook.com instead of facebook.com), a weird domain name there (facebook.com.example.com instead of facebook.com).
 On such a site, you will see a carbon copy of the original login screen.
 You enter your password... aaaand it’s gone.
 Password phishing successful!

 The best protection that security professionals recommend is to avoid clicking any suspicious links in emails, messages, and on sites.
-The second best option is to double check the URLs of the sites where you are requested to sign in, especially if you’re redirected to them from elsewhere.
+Another good option is to double-check the URLs of the sites where you are requested to sign in, especially if you’re redirected to them from elsewhere.
 Phishing attacks prey upon the unwary.
 But let’s check out some steps that will help you to prevent phishing attacks.

 However, let’s face up to a simple fact - most internet users are pretty lazy and don’t concern about how to protect themselves from password cracking or phishing.
 Most likely, you’re not double-checking each and every link you click and URL you enter.
 So, what do?

 A password manager like Passwarden grants you reliable protection against phishing, as long as it has an Autofill feature.
 How so?

-When you save a login for a website in Passwarden, it automatically remembers not only the password itself, but also the URL.
+When you save a login for a website in Passwarden, it automatically remembers not only the password itself but also the URL.
 So when you visit this website later, Passwarden knows to suggest the stored password.
-This means that, if you ever enter a site that you have certainly already visited, but Passwarden does not suggest a password to fill automatically - most likely it’s a phishing site.
-Passwarden won’t fall for the disguised URL.
+This means that, if you ever enter a site that you have certainly already visited, but Passwarden does not suggest a password to fill automatically - most likely it’s a password phishing site.
+Our password manager won’t fall for the disguised URL.

 Any time you notice that Passwarden isn’t offering to sign you in on a website, check why that is.
 It might be because you haven’t saved the password for the site in Passwarden yet, or the site blocks the autofill option.
 However, it also might signal that something is amiss and you’re not on the website you thought you were on.